 The Centers for Disease Control puts the estimated amount of emergency department visits at 130 million people a year.
-Of those 130 million, only about a quarter of them were seen within the first 15 minutes of their arrival; that leaves around 97.5 million people in an emergency room whose injuries or illnesses may not have been treated like an emergency.
+Of those 130 million, 43.5 percent of them were seen within the first 15 minutes of their arrival; that leaves around 56.55 million people in an emergency room whose injuries or illnesses may not have been treated like an emergency.

 While the numbers are a bit overwhelming, they are not necessarily shocking: E.R. doctors tend to work long shifts with very little respite, and the sheer number of patients in the emergency room at any given time may make it impossible to treat each person immediately.
 This means that hospital staff needs to make a judgment call about who is seen first.
 The wrong call by even an experienced doctor could lead to catastrophic results.

 Aside from waiting too long to treat a patient, some acts of medical negligence are more prevalent in emergency rooms.
 The most common emergency room errors include: